 - 1. Connect the signal to either Vertical plug-in. - 2.
-Set the MODE switch to display the plug-in used. - Set the VOLTS/DIV switch to display about four divisions of the waveform. - Set the A Triggering controls to obtain a stable display. - 5.
+Set the MODE switch to display the plug-in used. - Set the VOLTS/DIV switch to display about four divisions of the waveform.

+- 4. Set the Type 7B50 triggering controls to obtain a stable display. - 5.
 Set the TIME/DIV switch to the fastest sweep rate that displays less than eight divisions between the time measurement points (see Fig. 2-8).
-(See the topic entitled Horizontal Sweep Rate in this section concerning non-linearity of first and last divisions of a display.) - Adjust the vertical POSITION control to move the points between which the time measurement is made to the center horizontal reference line. - Adjust the horizontal POSITION control to position the time-measurement points within the center eight divisions of the graticule. - Measure the horizontal distance between the time measurement points.
-Be sure the A VARIABLE control is set to CAL.
+(See the topic entitled Horizontal Sweep Rate in this section concerning nonlinearity of first and last divisions of a display.) - 6.
+Adjust the vertical POSITION control to move the points between which the time measurement is made to the center horizontal reference line. - Adjust the horizontal POSITION control to position the time-measurement points within the center eight divisions of the graticule. - 8.
+Measure the horizontal distance between the time measurement points.
+Be sure the A VARIABLE control is set to CAL. - 9.
 Multiply the distance measured in step 8 by the setting of the TIME/DIV switch.
 If sweep magnification is used, divide this answer by 10.

 Example.
-Assume that the distance between the time measurement points is five divisions (see Fig. 2-10), and the TIME/DIV switch is set to .1 ms with the magnifier at X1.
+Assume that the distance between the time measurement points is five divisions (see Fig. 2-10), and the TIME/DIV switch is set to .1 ms with the magnifier to X1.
 Using the formula: